Welcome to Week 2

 “…the most challenging part of the job was how unpredictable some of the children could be.
 Watching someone cry profusely without seeing a ‘visible’ reason as to why is so difficult.
 On the other hand, it was also difficult when students responded angrily when they didn’t understand something: being sworn at and hit at was equally as challenging, because we can never fully understand just how challenged they must feel on a daily basis, but we can see the effects of it.” – Ayeasha Cindy

-In the next Step, you’ll hear from students share their opinions of topics surrounding school.
+In the next Step, you’ll hear from pupils, sharing their opinions of topics surrounding school.

 Our course tip